Common Tax Traps with Nonqualified Annuities

 • The donor of an annuity issued before April 23, 1987, will be subject to income taxes upon the surrender of the contract by the recipient rather than at the time of transfer.

-Note that a charitable gift of an annuity also results in recognition of taxable gain for the donor, which may be offset by a charitable tax deduction.
+Note that a charitable gift of this investment vehicle also results in recognition of taxable gain for the donor, which may be offset by a charitable tax deduction.

 Using it as collateral